ARX-0/VSDSquadraonMini_Research_intern/README.md

 rs1 to the sign-extended 12-bit offset.
 Loads copy a value from memory to register rd.
 Stores copy the value in register rs2 to memoryor simply (rs2,rd = rs1 + 12'b offset imm ).

+1. **LW r13, r1, 2**
+   - Opcode: `0000011`
+   - Funct3: `010`
+   - rd: `01101`
+   - rs1: `00001`
+   - imm: `000000000010`
+   - Instruction Code: `0000000 000010 00001 010 01101 0000011`

 STORE (SW) instruction reads the lower 4 bytes of your source register rs1 and stores them into memory at the address given in the destination operand

+### **WB**: Register Write Back

+ The Register Write Back (WB) stage is the final step in the execution of an instruction in the RISC-V pipeline.
+During this stage, the result of the instruction's execution is written back to the register file, making the result available for future instructions.
+The WB stage is essential for ensuring that the computations performed by the processor are correctly stored and accessible.

+Once the data is selected, it is written to the specified destination register (rd).
+The register file is updated to reflect the new value.
+The control signals ensure that the correct register is updated with the correct data.

+Example: ADD rd, rs1, rs2
+In the WB stage, the result from the ALU is written back to the destination register rd.

+Example: LW rd, offset(rs1)
+In the WB stage, the data read from memory is written to the destination register rd.

+## THIS CONCLUDES TASK II